evansbenj/SulaRAD/3_subsetting_the_data_and_genotyping.md

 ```

+I added the outgroup sequences to the chrX and aDNA tab delimited files.
+Now I can combine them and feed them into the ABBA BABA analysis.

 # Coverting to Nexus file for phylogenetic analysis

 After adding the baboon and human outgroup sequences to the tab files, I used this script to make an interleaved nexus file (21_tab_to_interleave_nexus.pl):